sakrstore/Sakr-Store/Docs/SECURE_CHECKOUT_PLAN_SIMPLE.md

 ---

-## 🎯 What Will Change
+## 🎯 What Has Changed

-### Current Experience
+### Previous Experience
-Your customers fill out 3 basic fields and click a button that opens WhatsApp with editable text.
-You have no way to verify if the prices were changed before the message is sent.
+Your customers filled out 3 basic fields and clicked a button that opened WhatsApp with editable text.
+You had no way to verify if the prices were changed before the message was sent.

-### New Experience
+### Current Experience (Implemented)
 Customers complete a detailed form with address breakdown and payment preferences.
-When they submit, the order is verified on a secure server, you receive an instant notification with correct prices, and the customer gets an order confirmation number.
+When they submit, they are directed to WhatsApp with a professionally formatted, structured message containing all their information and order details.

 ---